dirkroorda/laf-fabric/docs/workbench.rst

 .. note::
-    Features coming from the source and features coming from the extra annotation package will be merged before the user can touch them in his tasks.
+    Features coming from the source and features coming from the extra annotation package will be merged before the you can touch them in tasks.
     This merging occurs late in the process, even after the loading of features by the workbench.
-    Only when the tasks calls the API mappings, the features will be assembled into objects, where the source features and annox features finally get merged.
+    Only when a tasks calls the API mappings, the features will be assembled into objects, where the source features and annox features finally get merged.
     When the task exits, the merged features get lost.

 Consequences
 ------------
 The concrete XML identifiers present in the LAF resource are moved to the background.
-Only if your tasks ask for them explicitly, they can be loaded.
+Only if your task asks for them explicitly, they can be loaded.
 In that case you get mappings between the xml-identifiers and the internal integer codes for nodes and for edges.
 This requires considerable overhead.

 Whoever designs a LAF resource to be worked on by this workbench, should not rely on the values of the XML identifiers to derive implicit meanings from.